Unboxed-Software/solana-course/content/token22-metadata.md

 );
 ```

+Now, let's bundle all of our transactions together and send it out to Solana.
+It is very important to note that order matters here.

 ```typescript
 // 8.
 Put all of that in one transaction and send it to the network. const transaction = new Transaction().add(